cjjossart/mycosnp-bwa-reference/README.md

 ## Overview

-MycoSNP includes the following set of three GeneFlow workflows:

-1. MycoSNP BWA Reference v0.9: Prepares a reference FASTA file for BWA alignment and GATK variant calling by masking repeats in the reference and generating the BWA index.
-2. MycoSNP BWA Pre-Process: Prepares samples (paired-end FASTQ files) for GATK variant calling by aligning the samples to a BWA reference index and ensuring that the BAM files are correctly formatted.
-3. MycoSNP GATK Variants: Calls variants and generates a multi-FASTA file.

 This repository contains the MycoSNP BWA Reference workflow, which consists of three steps:

 1. Mask repeats in a reference FASTA file using MUMmer 3.23 and BEDTools 2.29.2.